 In secure employment, one employee feels that working is more important than a modest increase in salary.
-You are almost spending half of your life working, and if you current job is making you happy; you cannot load it with a price tag.
-It’s never worth staying at a job which makes you miserable and restrict you to become a better person.
+You are almost spending half of your life working, and if your current job is making you happy; you cannot load it with a price tag.
+It’s never worth staying at a job which makes you miserable and restricts you to become a better person.

 2. Proper qualification:

 If you are qualified enough to take a jump in your career path, then you should go for it.
 Because, in this case, even the employer sometimes support to make a switch over for a better placement.
-But don’t be less attractive to the employers in the long run.
+But don’t be less attractive to employers in the long run.

 3. Beware of the company policy:

-You think that you do them a favour by completing the last and most important job and foregoing your latest opportunity for the sake of the company, and in return you get a farewell which consist of a one month no salary or they forfeit your leaves or other benefits.
+You think that you do them a favour by completing the last and most important job and foregoing your latest opportunity for the sake of the company, and in return, you get a farewell which consists of a one month no salary or they forfeit your leaves or other benefits.

 4. Getting a better job is always a good reason to move on:

-If you are having an offer at hand and when the offer is pretty demanding, you should depart from place you are not satisfied with.
-This will not count in job hopping.
+If you are having an offer at hand and when the offer is pretty demanding, you should depart from the place you are not satisfied with.
+This will not count in job-hopping.
 Life is not meant to be lived in one place.
 Travel as much as you can and as far as you can.
 Your dream job will not exist.
 You will have to create it

 5. Be clear to your bosses:

 Titles and positions don’t matter much in the resume.
 Titles are always compared with the size of the company too.
-Many people have senior title with lack of experience and technical knowledge.
-So, Focusing on the title is not as useful as focusing on the tool kit you want to build for yourself.
+Many people have a senior title with a lack of experience and technical knowledge.
+So, focusing on the title is not as useful as focusing on the tool kit you want to build for yourself.

 6. Assure your new employer about your long term relationship:

 The new employer will have a fear that you may do the same thing to them.
 If you are leaving your present job a bit early, you have indirectly placed a commitment unto you that you will stay on the next job for a pretty long time.

 7. Judge the consequences:

-If you seek good work culture, good people and good salary in a job, which shall also include good brand name and company location, all may not come under a single package to you.
+If you seek a good work culture, good people and a good salary in a job, which shall also include the good brand name and company location, all may not come under a single package to you.
 So, you need to maximize the probability of which things you require as best and which things you can forego slightly.

 8. Company will not encourage such habits:

-Consequences of leaving just after few months will have an impact upon the company as well.
+The consequences of leaving just after a few months will have an impact upon the company as well.
 The resources of the company in the form of time and money were wasted on you.
 Plus the area you were into and the role you played, will suffer setbacks.

 9. Don’t make it a regular practice:

-Its not necessary to make it to one year.
+It is not necessary to make it to one year.
 But if you have a statistic of one year, you will look like a job hopper.
 It will be assumed that it is your practice to have multiple shifts in two-three years.

 10. Bring out the best in you, not stress in you:

-Following are some situations, where it was right and mandatory to decide to quit the job in few weeks of joining:
+Following are some situations, where it was right and mandatory to decide to quit the job in a few weeks of joining:

 1. You have understood that you have started to hate the job:

 If you find that you do not like your job, and you are not being able to give your 100% dedication.
 In this way, you will disappoint both yourself and your company.
 When you develop a desire to prove yourself and you are not getting ways to or you are being restricted due to job profile or level of management, then you realize that you should stick out of it.

 2. Your job was being disrespectful to your well being: